 Mt.
 Watkins sits atop the northwest side of Tenaya Canyon directly across from Clouds Rest and 2.6 miles northeast of Half Dome.
 This gives you a massive unobstructed up front view of those giant granite monoliths, the 2 largest faces in Yosemite.
 The summit is a huge rolling dome of acreage much larger than Half Dome but with a few pines growing out of the rock here and there.
-The south and southeast face were heavily carved by glaciers and offer at least one challenging verticle ascent first undertaken by legendary climbers Chuck Pratt and Warren Harding and Yvon Chouinard.
+The south and southeast face were heavily carved by glaciers and offer at least one challenging verticle ascent first undertaken by legendary climbers Chuck Pratt, Warren Harding and Yvon Chouinard.

 This is an enjoyable but strenuos day hike from the Valley floor or an easier cross country hike from Olmstead Point in the Yosemite high country to the north of the Valley.